ExpressionEngine/ExpressionEngine-User-Guide/docs/general/text-formatting.md

 The _Markdown_ option parses all of your content through [a Markdown parser](http://michelf.ca/projects/php-markdown/extra/) and [a SmartyPants parser](http://michelf.ca/projects/php-smartypants/)—the parser follows [Jon Gruber's implementation of Markdown](http://daringfireball.net/projects/markdown/) for the most part, but adds a few things as well.
 SmartyPants transforms normal quotes into curly quotes, consecutive dashes into en (`--` into –) and em (`---` into `—`) dashes, and three consecutive periods into an ellipsis (`...` into `…`).

-NOTE: **Note:** To use the Markdown option, the Markdown Addon must be installed.
+NOTE: **Note:** To use the Markdown option, the Markdown Add-on must be installed.

 ## Auto BR